anotherstarburst/sms-subscribe-broadcast/README.md

 # Description

+This is a Google App Engine app.
+It allows people to send their name to a Twilio number and thereby subscribe to messages broadcast in the future.
+Any messages sent and recieved are stored in the database.
+If a user sends a message after they've already subscribed it responds with a "Not Possible" polite message.

-App Engine App that can capture phone numbers and broadcast messages.
-Written in a short space of time in aid of a hackathon.
-Ultimately was not used in said hackathon - but still works as designed.
+This was written in a short space of time in aid of a hackathon project.
+It was ultimately not used in said hackathon - but it works as designed.

 # Requirements